RoksolanaTylipska/content-management-system/README.md

 ## Getting Started

+You can open the project using the index.html file in the 'public' folder.
 To run this project on your local machine, follow these steps:

 1. Clone this repository to your computer: